 My social worker recognised I could benefit from more independence and they supported me to look for a self-contained flat in a supported living setting.
 To prepare me to move into my own flat I attended cookery and home skill sessions at my local resource centre, I enjoyed the cooking and home skill-sessions and my confidence in these areas increased.

 Living in my own flat means I can come and go when I want – nobody tells me what to do.
 I have my own key.
 My social life has improved.
 I see my family more often as I can visit them independently and my self-confidence when out and about has improved.”

 Ian had tried living in a flat on his own before but it didn’t work out.
-When he first came to the Lady Verdin Trust he lived in a residential home with 24 hour support.
+When we first supported him Ian lived in a residential home with 24 hour support.
 But, he says: